The Beat Beginner

 A left-handed drum kit setup.

 You don’t need ‘left-handed gear’ with a standard drum setup, as most drum gear can easily be played from either side.
-However, you could get a left-handed pedal if you want to play double bass.
+However, you could get a left-handed pedal if you want to play double bass (shop left-handed pedals in Europe).

 5. Strengthen your weaker right side